Avi Schafer: Shiga Lakestars (2019–2020)

 On 29 July 2019, Shiga Lakestars announced they have acquired Schafer from Alvark Tokyo via loan transfer.
 On 2 December, Schafer earned his first B.League All-Star selection.
 He was also named as one of the participants in the dunk contest.
 On 14 March 2020, he logged his first career double-double with 16 points and 14 rebounds, both season-highs, in a loss against his former team.
 Schafer appeared in 41 games, including 9 starts, averaging 4.1 points, 4.5 rebounds and 0.8 assists in 15.2 minutes per game while shooting 49.7 percent from the field.
 Following his performance, he was named to the B.League Best Five Rookies.

-SeaHorses Mikawa (2020–present)
+SeaHorses Mikawa (2020–2026)

 On 27 May 2020, Schafer signed a one-year deal with SeaHorses Mikawa.
 On 14 December, he was named to the B.League All-Star list, making it his second consecutive appearance.
 On 24 April 2021, Schafer logged a season-high 24 points in a 106–102 overtime loss to Shimane Susanoo Magic.
 On 9 May, he logged a double-double with 19 points and a season-high 19 rebounds in a win over Osaka Evessa.
 Schafer started and played in all 55 games, averaging 9.5 points, 4.7 rebounds and 1.3 assists per game while shooting 51.1 percent from the field and 35.9 percent from three.

-On 14 June 2021, Mikawa extended Schafer’s contract for another season.
+On 14 June 2021, Mikawa extended Schafer's contract for another season.

+Sendai 89ers (2026–present)

+On 2 June 2026, it was announced that Schafer had signed a contract with the Sendai 89ers for the 2026–27 season.